learn-co-curriculum/reading-ios-filtering-basic/README.md

 ```
 ### String Comparators

 There is a set of comparators specifically for comparing strings.
-Typing them in either UPPERCASE or lowercase is valid predicate syntax.
 The simplest ones to employ are:

 | Comparator  | Meaning |
 |:-----------:|:--------|